Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wUURn7xPIto.md

 ### Transcript

-> favorite edition from update four that's the radial menu right e is that from update four was that from before update four drones are pretty cool they're pretty fun i never got to drones though in my own playthrough like i've used them from like, with cheats and stuff but
+> favorite edition from update four that's the radial menu right e is that from update four was that from before update four drones are pretty cool they're pretty fun I never got to drones though in my own playthrough like I've used them from like, with cheats and stuff but